Landlord and Tenant Disputes

 Why is this Becoming an Issue?

 Under the previous government’s Rental Fairness Act, S.O.
-2017, it is more difficult for Landlords to use older tricks to get tenants to leave.
-If a Landlord wants to move him or herself or family members into the unit, they have to actually move in the unit and to stay there for at least a year.
+2017, it is more difficult for Landlords to use old tricks to get tenants to leave.
+If a Landlord wants to move themselves or family into the unit, they have to actually move into the unit and to stay at least a year.
 They must also pay the vacating Tenant a month’s rent in compensation.
 Prior to these changes, Landlords can just serve an N12, wait until the Tenant leaves and then simply double or triple the rent.

 Similarly, Landlords have done “renovictions”, which include serving an N13, with 120 days’ notice.
-Once the Tenant leaves, a fresh coat of paint is put on the walls and the landlord will then jack the rent up.
+Once the Tenant leaves, a fresh coat of paint is added and then the Landlord jacks the rent up.
 Both of these tricks still take place, but Landlords know tenants are becoming wise to them.
-Today, an N13 must be work that involves the requirement of a city permit and to a larger extent, cannot be completed while a tenant is residing in the unit.
-There are rights to compensation and to reclaim the refurbished unit after completion in many cases.
+Today, an N13 must be work that involves a city permit and to a larger extent, cannot be completed while a Tenant is residing in the unit.
+There are rights to compensation and to reclaim the refurbished unit (at the same rent) after completion in many cases.

 How Can I Protect My Tenancy?

 Many Tenants live in low cost rental units that were obtained quite some time back when rents were cheaper and housing easier to find.
-As long as you remain a Tenant in your current rental unit, with some exceptions, your rent cannot increase apart from annual guidelines which are fixed to inflation.
+As long as you remain a Tenant in your current unit, with some exceptions, your rent cannot be raised above the annual guidelines.
 The Rental Fairness Act, S. O. 2017 also extended rent controls to tenanted units that were built or used for residential tenancies to the present day.
 Prior to this change, any rental unit built or used as a rental unit for the first time after 1991, was not subject to rent control.

-Our new government has turned some of that around, whereby any new rental units built after November 2018, or used for the first time to rent to tenants (such as a Landlord that starts renting their basement unit for the first time) will not be covered by rent control.
+Our new government has turned some of that around in November 2018.
+Any new rental units built or used as rental units after November 2018 will not be rent controlled.
 If you are in a rent-controlled unit, stay where you are.
 If you recently moved into a rental unit, you must have a Standard Lease and your tenancy is protected for the term of the lease.